 One of the many advantages to Spaying cats and dogs is the prevention of a disease called pyometra, or an infected uterus.
 An infected uterus can be a life-threatening illness, and a surgical emergency in many cases.
 There are two different forms of pyometra referred to in veterinary medicine as “open or closed”.
 In the following article, we will discuss signs that your pet may have this infection, how your veterinarian will diagnose the disease, treatment options, and how to prevent the disease entirely.
-Pyometra is a preventable disease by spaying your pet before the condition develops.
+Pyometra is a preventable disease by spaying your pet before the condition forms.

 The term pyometra derives from the Latin which literally means “pus” and “uterus”.
 That is an accurate description of what this disease is, it is a pus-filled uterus.
 It only occurs in intact females (not spayed) and both dogs and cats are susceptible.
 In my experience, up to 1 in every 4 or 5 female intact dogs will develop a pyometra sometime in their life.
 Pyometras tend to occur one to two months after a heat cycle.

 Pyometras can be divided into 2 types, open and closed.
 An open pyometra is characterized by pus that is actively draining from the uterus through the vulva.
 In cases of closed pyometra, the cervix has completely closed and the infection is unable to drain.
 This results in a pus-filled uterus, and a very sick dog or cat.

 Signs of a pyometra include lethargy, increased drinking and urination, and not eating.
 In addition, a fever may be present along with pale or dry gums.
 In cases of open pyometra, you may notice a bloody or pus-like discharge from your pet’s vulva.
 While the exact cause of why some pets develop pyometra and others do not is not fully understood but many cases have been shown to be caused by an infection with the bacteria E. Coli.
 Other predisposing or biological factors may play a role in causing the disease besides the presence of bacteria in the uterus.